mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 ### Arguments

 - `data`, object.
 Provided by the data selector.
-- `siteBasePath`, required.
+- `siteBasePath`, string.
 The function requires the `siteBasePath`.
+- `outputDirectory`, string.
+Batfish's `outputDirectory`.
+Default `_site`.
+- `docsPath`, string.
+The directory that `batfish.config.js` lives in, if not in the root.
+Use of this argument is uncommon.

 ### Set up in batfish.config.js